 On Saturday April 28, 2018, the Brandon community gathered at the Western Manitoba Centennial Auditorium to honour Dr. Elizabeth Grant for her contribution to the choral arts.
 Brandon Conservatory Chorale alumni from far and wide arrived to join BCC’s current singers in a rousing concert of favourites, most of them directed by Elizabeth herself.
 Liz, or “Mama G”, as her choristers affectionately call her, founded the chorale in 1981 as a master’s thesis project.
 What begin with 14 singers quickly grew to 100 by 1989.
 Currently, there are 71 choir members.
 The choirs have performed around the world, including England, Italy and France, and twice at NYC’s prestigious Carnegie Hall.
 Many of Grant’s former students have gone on to pursue careers in music as teachers, performers and choral directors.
 Saturday's event brought with it a terrific surprise by way of an announcement by BU's Dean of Music, Greg Gatien.
 A newly purchased Steinway grand piano will be housed in R.D.
 Bell Hall at the School of Music.
 A fund drive entitled "88 Keys" has been launched,and the public is invited to contribute to this piano, which will be named "Liz".

 École Harrison School - Marla Fontaine, music specialist

-This school boasts five groups, all of whom participated in the Brandon Festival of the Arts. ÉCHO (Grade 7&8) performed at the Brandon Jazz festival.
-On May 31, they presented their final concert, We Are One – A Celebration of Unity Through Song at Knox United Church.
+This school boasts five groups, all of whom have participated in the Brandon Festival of the Arts. ÉCHO (Grade 7&8) performed at the Brandon Jazz festival.
+Last May they presented their final concert, We Are One – A Celebration of Unity Through Song, at Knox United Church.

 École Secondaire Neelin High School - Carolyn Gwyer, music specialist